merouane-tazeka/CalculatorClone/ReadMe.md

 You will need a Mac running Xcode to run this application on your device or your simulator.

 * Download the project files to your computer.
-* Run the "Todoz.xcworkspace" file.
+* Run the "CalculatorClone.xcodeproj" file.

 ## IV.
 Architecture